mk270/whitakers-words/english_to_latin.md

 simple, modern English word that is most likely to be the translation.
 This should be the first word of the meaning.

-<P>Question marks and exclamation points may appear as
-an integral part of the meaning.
+Question marks and exclamation points may appear as an integral part of the meaning.
 They do not replace the comma/semicolon separator, as in normal text.

-<P>The soldius/slash (/) does the work of 'or' in many cases.
+The soldius/slash (/) does the work of 'or' in many cases.
 It is used solely to conserve space, to compress the meaning line to no more than 80 characters.
 It separates (generally close) synonyms and also alternative options (jump up/out = jump up; jump out).

-<P>Plus (+) is used in the dictionary, as well as in this documentation,
-in place of ampersand, for compatibility with HTML.
+Plus (+) is used in the dictionary, as well as in this documentation, in place of ampersand, for compatibility with HTML.
 It s a full separator, between two words, each recognized separately.

-<P>Hyphen (-) should be is used in the dictionary only to break
-into two words in the parse, each recognized separately.
+Hyphen (-) should be is used in the dictionary only to break into two words in the parse, each recognized separately.
 Thus, book-keeper will appear in the English pharse as two words.
 But it is likely that a user looking for an accountant would search for bookkeeper, rather than book or keeper.
 The dictionary has not yet been scrubbed for this situation.

-<P>Parentheses set off both possible supporting words
+Parentheses set off both possible supporting words
 (go (down) = go; go down) and explanatory information.
 Since parenthesized words are excluded from the extraction process, they are a way to further reduce clutter in the English dictionary.